appsinacup/appsinacup.github.io/_pages/games.md

 ### World Powerups

-You will gain items from the games and they will offer certain powerups:
+You will gain items from the games and they will offer certain **powerups**:

 - Jump further (shoes)
 - Fly for a short duration (wings)